meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events</h3>

-<p>2026-01-15: I will visit and give a guest lecture at MOX, Politecnico di Milano, Italy (Jan 12-13 2025).</p>
+<p>2025-09-01: I will participate in the Institut Mittag-Leffler research program on Interfaces and Unfitted Discretization Methods in Stockholm, Sweden (Sept 7-12 2025).
+Thanks to the organizers for the invitation and for organizing this wonderful event.</p>

+<p>2025-10-14: Our K. G. Jebsen Centre for Brain Fluid Research is organizing the Annual meeting for K. G. Jebsen Centres for Medical Research at Refsnes Gods, Norway (Oct 14-15 2025).</p>

 <p>2025-11-12: I will participate in the Symposium on Computational Science-Quo Vadis (CSQV 2025) in Trondheim, Norway (Nov 12-13 2025).</p>

-<p>2025-10-14: The K. G. Jebsen Centre for Brain Fluid Research is organizing the Annual meetings for all K. G. Jebsen Centres for Medical Research at Refsnes Gods, Norway (Oct 14-15 2025).</p>

-<p>2025-09-01: I will participate in the Institut Mittag-Leffler research program on Interfaces and Unfitted Discretization Methods in Stockholm, Sweden (Sept 7-12 2025).</p>
+<p>2025-11-25: We are organizing a 2-day workshop on [Mathematical Challenges in Brain Mechanics](https://cas-nor.no/project/mathematical-challenges-brain-mechanics) in association with the Centre for Advanced Study followed by the Oslo Brain Fluid Symposium at Simula Research Laboratory on Nov 25-27 2025.
+Feel free to reach out to me if you are interested in participating in either or both of these events.</p>

+<p>2026-01-15: I will visit and give a [Colloquium at MOX](https://mox.polimi.it/mox-colloquia-seminars-list/), Politecnico di Milano, Italy (Jan 12-13 2026). </p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>